🌐 Network Fix

 Test Another Device

-Real Example of This Issue
+Real Life Example

 Frequently Asked Questions

-Why is my Ethernet connected but no internet?
+Why is Ethernet connected but no internet?

 What does valid IP configuration mean?